Kalpana Lajmi: Biography

 Naseeruddin Shah and Farooq Sheikh.
 She produced the film, took part in the film writing and had written the screenplay for the film along with Gulzar.

 She then took a break from directing movies and went to direct her first television serial Lohit Kinare (1988) starring Tanvi Azmi.
 She made her comeback to cinema in 1993 with the critically acclaimed Rudaali starring Dimple Kapadia.
 Kapadia won the National Film Award for Best Actress for her performance and Lajmi also won accolades for directing the film.

 Her next film was Darmiyaan: In Between (1997) which was directed and produced by her.
-The movie starred Kirron Kher and Tabu in pivotal & influential roles.
+The movie starred Kirron Kher and Tabu.

 Her next film in 2001 was Daman: A Victim of Marital Violence.
 The film was distributed by the Indian Government and was acclaimed by critics.
 It was the second time that an actress won the National Film Award for Best Actress under Lajmi's directorial hand.
 This time it was Raveena Tandon, who was not as appreciated before, and Lajmi was credited as being the one to explore the hidden talent in her.

 Her next film, Kyon?
 (2003) was unnoticed, while her last release and her last film was Chingaari in 2006 that starred Sushmita Sen as a village prostitute.
-Chingaari turned out - to be a commercial box-office flop.
+Chingaari turned out to be a commercial box-office flop.